Canon 200D vs Panasonic G3

 It is notable that the 200D has a microphone port, which is missing on the G3.
 Such an external microphone input can help to substantially improve the quality of audio recordings when a good external microphone is used.

-Both the 200D and the G3 have been discontinued, but can regularly be found used on eBay.
+Both the 200D and the G3 have been discontinued, but can regularly be found used on ebay.
 The G3 was replaced by the Panasonic G5, while the 200D was followed by the Canon 250D.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Panasonic websites.
+Further information on the features and operation of the 200D and G3 can be found, respectively, in the Canon 200D Manual (free pdf) or the online Panasonic G3 Manual.

 So how do things add up?
 Is the Canon 200D better than the Panasonic G3 or vice versa?
 Below is a summary of the relative strengths of each of the two contestants.